miguelmota/sol-goodwill/README.md

 # Goodwill

-> A simple Solidity smart contract that allows anyone to donate [testnet] ether to the contract and anyone [whos' poor] can request to receive some free donated ether.
+> A simple Solidity smart contract that allows anyone to donate [testnet] ether to the contract and anyone [who is poor] can request to receive some free donated ether.

 On Rinkeby testnet